 Custodial credit risk is the risk that, in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At year end, the School District's deposit balance of \$7,790,037 had no amounts of bank deposits (checking and savings accounts) that were uninsured and uncollateralized.
+At year end, the School District had bank deposits of approximately \$1,025,000 (checking and savings accounts) that were uninsured and uncollateralized.
 The School District evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.